Kantachi horses grazing at the foot of Shiriyazaki Lighthouse, the northernmost point of Honshu [Higashidori Village, Aomori Prefecture]

 Shiriyazaki Lighthouse protects maritime traffic in the Tsugaru Strait

-At approximately 33 meters tall, it was the first Western-style lighthouse in the Tohoku region of Japan.
-Cape Shiriya is a difficult spot for maritime traffic due to the complex ocean currents where the Tsugaru Strait meets the Pacific Ocean, and is an area prone to dense fog, so it was the first place in Japan to have a foghorn installed.
+Standing approximately 33 meters tall, it was the first Western-style lighthouse in the Tohoku regionof Japan.
+Furthermore, Cape Shiriya is a difficult point for maritime traffic due to the complex currents where the Tsugaru Strait and the Pacific Ocean meet, and it is an area where dense fog frequently occurs, making it the site of Japan's first foghorn.

 Shiriyazaki Lighthouse <Information>